AA (Alcoholics Anonymous)

 MET refers to a type of behavioral therapy in which patients are inspired and coached toward a more self-motivated, self-driven desire for recovery.
 Sessions are designed to motivate and facilitate a plan of action.

 Opioid treatment programs provide medication-assisted treatment (MAT) for patients diagnosed with opioid-use disorder.
 Typically, these facilities have the largest array of MAT options including methadone, buprenorphine products, and naltrexone (a.k.a., Vivitrol).
-OTPs are different than more common office-based opioid treatment programs because they are licensed by various federal and state authorities and must adhere to a strict set of guidelines that cover patient care.
+OTPs must be accredited by a SAMHSA-approved accrediting body and certified by SAMHSA.
+OTP's are different than the more common office-based opioid treatment programs (OBOT) because they are licensed by various federal and state authorities and must adhere to a strict set of guidelines that cover patient care.

 Outpatient treatment programs do not require people to live at the treatment center and are typically reserved for those with less severe needs.
 This type of treatment can act as a bridge after inpatient care.
 It can also serve the needs of those who cannot utilize inpatient treatment due to costs or an inability to commit the time away from personal or professional obligations.